 So what can you do to keep the customers you’ve worked so hard to attain?
 Below, we’ll look at four key customer retention strategies that drive brand loyalty.

-Delivering personalized content and experiences is one way to make each and every customer feel special—and it’s a great competitive differentiator too.
+Delivering personalised content and experiences is one way to make each and every customer feel special—and it’s a great competitive differentiator too.

-According to Virtual Incentives, brands that personalize their customer experience are perceived as smart, unique, and caring by the majority of consumers.
-Plus, over half of Millennial customers rank personalization as a high priority.
+According to Virtual Incentives, brands that personalise their customer experience are perceived as smart, unique, and caring by the majority of consumers.
+Plus, over half of Millennial customers rank personalisation as a high priority.
 It’s easy to see why more and more brands are focusing on delivering it.

-So how do you promote brand loyalty through personalization?
+So how do you promote brand loyalty through personalisation?

 By designing a more customized experience for your buyers, you can effectively earn their trust and respect over time.